 XVII.
-General Filing Rules
+General Filing Rules for Amended Annual Reconciliation Tax Reports

-- Do not staple pages of your filing together - No font smaller than 8 point shall be used when preparing the filings.
+- Amended Annual Reconciliation tax reports shall be filed on Form LGT-140. - Do not staple pages of your filing together. - No font smaller than 8 point shall be used when preparing the filings.
 Illegible or unreadable filings will not be accepted and will be returned to the filer for correction.